Creation Science and Free Speech

 Word of these events soon spread through the scientific community.
 I decided to attend Roberts's lecture on "Noah's Ark" held a month later, in May 1992, in the Wesley Centre in Pitt Street in central Sydney.
 I took the precaution of inviting some friends, science students and members of Australian Skeptics to accompany me, and approximately thirty of them did so.
 Plimer, who was passing through Sydney, was also present.
 As we entered the hall together, he was handed a writ for defamation, taken out by Roberts, concerning remarks that Plimer had made about Roberts's "scientific" qualifications.

 When we entered the hall we saw no sign of police, but something more alarming.
 The auditorium was patrolled by five burly security guards, the leader ostentatiously wearing a two-foot long wooden club in a sheath on his hip.
-They circulated the hail trying to identify potential "trouble makers".
+They circulated the hall trying to identify potential "trouble makers".
 One security guard occupied the seat immediately behind mine throughout Roberts's lecture, presumably to intimidate me.
 I had not intended to interject during Roberts's talk, but could not stay quiet during one of his more fatuous references to scientific evidence.
 My query, about radiocarbon dating, was picked up by another member of the audience who, for his pains, was evicted from the auditorium, together with his wife, by the security guards.
 He was Dr Colin Murray Wallace, an expert in radiocarbon dating, then with Newcastle University!

 In the interval after Roberts's talk, I asked my supporters to form a protective square around myself and Plimer when we went back into the hall for question time.
 In the naive belief that it is not yet against the law in Australia to ask a speaker a polite question at a public meeting, I intended asking Roberts a simple geological question!
 During his talk, in referring to the "boat-shaped structure in Turkey, which he interprets as remains of Noah's Ark, Roberts scathingly said that "some geologists say this is only a geosyncline!"
 In a newspaper article a week before the Sydney meeting I had been mistakenly reported as describing the structure as a "geosyncline" when in fact I used a quite different term — a syncline.
 A first-year geology student would know the difference.